by Rustem Vilenkin – Sep 7, 2021 6:08:44 AM • 8 min

 • People.
 From managers to senior management to the CEOs - should have a deep understanding of the assumptions and decisions made during the development and implementation of AI.
 Everyone working in this field is responsible for the reputation and financial results of the organization that provides the technology.

 • Process.
 Filmmakers expect AI to be fair, ethical, and transparent.
 To ensure that all sides are on the same wavelength, there should be some form of documentation that can be shared with stakeholders.
 It serves as both evidence that a process has been implemented and followed, and as a mechanism for managing iteration and giving feedback.
+This is particularly crucial when employing technologies like ethical voice cloning, where maintaining integrity and respecting privacy rights are paramount concerns.

 • Tools.
 Filmmakers don’t have to be savvy in artificial intelligence.
 So the company that provides this technology to the industry has to ensure that it also implements tools that can effectively develop and deploy AI in a specific organization.
 Such tools should facilitate the application of a guiding framework, expedite analysis to assess potential issues such as bias, and generate useful artifacts for internal and external stakeholders.
+This includes tools for integrating AI-generated content seamlessly into productions, ensuring quality voice acting that aligns with the artistic vision of the project.

 To build trust in AI, an organization has to align people, processes, and tools and create secure and trustworthy technologies.
 Without these specific steps, using Artificial Intelligence in the filmmaking industry can cause something that James Cameron predicted.